 The objective of this paper is two fold.
 First, to develop a computational approach for fast execution of the CBS method.
-Second, to determine PA field distribution (utilizing such a numerical framework) inside a tissue sample consisting of densely packed acoustically inhomogeneous sources causing multiple scattering of acoustic waves.
-The numerical implementations were validated by comparing the CBS and analytical results generated by a solid circular disk mimicking a RBC.
-A tissue sample including non-overlapping RBCs and resembling a blood smear was constructed using the Metropolis-Hastings algorithm [30,31].
-PA pressure distribution within the computational domain was evaluated for a tissue sample by the CBS method and also compared with the analytical results.
-It is called the discrete particle approach (DPA) in the remaining text.
-In this procedure, PA fields from individual cells are linearly summed up to obtain the resultant field but it does not take into account the multiple scattering of acoustic waves by inhomogeneous cells.
-As expected, numerical codes running in a computer having several graphics processing units (GPUs) provided maximum time benefit and outperformed conventional central processing unit (CPU) programming approaches incorporating multithreading/parallelization.
-For example, single GPU code found to be approximately 24 times faster than the parallel CPU code.
-Single GPU execution time scales well with increase in number of GPU resources.
-PA pressure map for a tissue containing acoustically inhomogeneous cells, provided by the CBS technique, differs from that of the DPA result at all frequencies.
-It implies that multiple scattering of acoustic waves takes place when non-zero sound-speed contrast for cells with respect to the extra-cellular matrix exists.
-As far as we know, no work has been done so far investigating this issue in the context of biomedical PAs.
-This is one of the important contributions of the current work.
-The numerical approach presented in this study may have applications for accurate determination of the spatial distribution of PA pressure for real tissue.
+Second, to utilize such a numerical framework to study PA field distribution for a tissue sample.
+The numerical implementations were validated by comparing the CBS and analytical results generated by a solid circular disc mimicking a red blood cell.
+A tissue sample consisting of non-overlapping red blood cells and resembling a blood smear was constructed using the Metropolis-Hastings algorithm^[12].
+The spatial map of PA pressure within the computational domain was evaluated for such a tissue sample.
+As expected, numerical codes running in a computer having several graphics processing units (GPUs) provided maximum time benefit and outperformed conventional central processing unit (CPU) programming approaches incorporating multi-threading/parallelization.
+The PA pressure map from a tissue containing acoustically inhomogeneous cells differs from that of a system consisting of homogeneous cells implying that multiple scattering of acoustic waves takes place when non-zero sound-speed contrast for cells rss2021009@iiita.ac.in (U. Mandal); 2020csb1101@iitrpr.ac.in (N. Singh); 2020csb1094@iitrpr.ac.in (K. Singh);

+This preprint research paper has not been peer reviewed.
+Electronic copy available at: https://ssrn.com/abstract=5007424 with respect to the extra-cellular matrix exists.
+This numerical implementation may have applications for accurate determination of the spatial distribution of PA pressure for real tissue.

 The organization of the paper is as follows.
-The governing equations and various approaches for solving such equations are detailed in Section 2.
-The simulation strategies are illustrated in Section 3.
-The simulation results and discussion of results are presented in Sections 4 and 5, respectively.
-The conclusions of this study are summarized in Section 6.
-Different computational platforms utilized in this study are briefly described in Appendices A and B.
+The governing equations and various approaches for solving such equations are detailed in section II.
+The simulation strategies are illustrated in section III.
+The simulation results and discussion of results are presented in sections IV and V, respectively.
+The conclusions of this study are summarized in section VI.
+Different computational platforms utilized in this study are briefly described in appendices A and B.

-2. Theoretical approach
+2. Theoretical Approach